bcgov/bcgovr/README.md

 ### Functions

-`use_bcgov_github` Open a new bcgov R project with local version control, a GitHub repository and add files that ensure the project meets [bcgov GitHub requirements](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Cheatsheet.md).
+`use_bcgov_github` Open a new bcgov R project with [git version control](https://git-scm.com/), a [bcgov GitHub repository](https://github.com/bcgov), and add files that ensure the project meets [bcgov GitHub requirements](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Cheatsheet.md).

-`use_bcgov_git` Open a new bcgov R project with local version control and add files that ensure the project meets [bcgov GitHub requirements](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Cheatsheet.md).
+`use_bcgov_git` Open a new bcgov R project with [git version control](https://git-scm.com/) and add files that ensure the project meets [bcgov GitHub requirements](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Cheatsheet.md).

 `create_bcgov_project` & `create_bcgov_package` Create a new—or populate an existing—R project or package with folders & files that encourage best practice in scientific computing *and* with files that ensure the project meets [bcgov GitHub requirements](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Cheatsheet.md).
 These functions can also be used by selecting the [*bcgovr Project Template*](#analysis-and-package-templates) in the [RStudio](https://www.rstudio.com/) New Project dialog box.